This post may contain affiliate links.

 1. Benefit Cosmetics The POREfessional Face Primer

 This cult-favorite makeup primer is also the best pore minimizer for when you need a quick fix.
 It is made with silicones that are able to fill in the pores and blur them out of existence – at least for the day.
 You can wear it alone for a complexion boost, or under makeup in which case it’ll help your foundation glide on effortlessly and prevent it from settling in pores or fine lines.
 It also offers some shine control, which is great if you have oily skin.
-Buy it at Sephora!
+Buy it at Sephora or Amazon!

 2. Lancer Skincare Studio Filter Pore Perfecting Primer

 This pore minimizing primer also has some lovely skin benefits, especially for those with both pore and age-related concerns.
 First and foremost, however, it is a lightweight, silicone formula for instant pore shrinking and wrinkle minimizing effects, but without mattifying.
 In fact, it offers the skin a bit of glow!
 It also contains a variety of plant extracts that have a rejuvenating effect on the skin and that offer some antioxidant protection.
 It wears beautifully alone or under makeup.
-You can find it at Nordstrom.
+You can find it at Nordstrom or Amazon.

 3. Cover FX Blurring Primer + Pore Minimizer